 Getting Started with Your Rise Garden

-If you’re an Alaskan resident interested in hydroponic gardening, Rise Gardens is an excellent place to start.
+If you're an Alaskan resident interested in hydroponic gardening, Rise Garden is an excellent place to start.
 Here are a few tips to get you going:

 - Start Small: Begin with a personal or family-sized system to learn the basics of hydroponic growing.
 Once you're comfortable, you can expand to larger setups.